danawanzer/stats-with-jamovi/docs/01-intro.md

 -   We attend the University of Wisconsin- <select class='solveme' data-answer='["Stout"]'> <option></option> <option>Stout</option> <option>Madison</option> <option>Green Bay</option></select>

 -   True or false: Statistics is awesome. <select class='solveme' data-answer='["TRUE"]'> <option></option> <option>TRUE</option> <option>FALSE</option></select>

+## Errors and mistakes

+I am human, therefore I err.
+If you find an error in the textbook or something you think might be a mistake, please let me know ASAP so I can update this for everyone else.
+Let me know which section you find the error or mistake in and what the error or mistake is.
+For example, if there was an error here you could say, "There was an error in 1.2 that the first sentence should really be 'To err is human.'"